EwoutVDC/MCPixelArtConverter/README.md

 * Optionally apply selected dithering algorithm.
 This works best for pictures and/or bigger pixel arts with fine detail
 * Export conversion result to image and CSV

+The latest tested minecraft version is 1.19.2

 # How to install
 Download the latest release here: https://github.com/EwoutVDC/MCPixelArtConverter/releases

 Unzip the installer and execute setup.exe.
 The application should install to local appdata and create an entry in the start menu.
 You can remove the installer files afterwards.
-MCPAC is written in C# and requires .NET 4.5.2.
+MCPAC is written in C# and requires .NET 4.8.
 The installer should download this if required.

 # How to use
 1. Click "Load block info" and point to the Minecraft .jar file you will be using.